Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> This proposition consists of two parts.
+This proposition consists of two parts.
 Part 1: The entire governmental order… This is an introductory premise about the governmental order.
 Part 2: At the root… This discusses the Three Heads in Arich Anpin accordingly.
-Plain English:

 Standard Klachic structural marker.
 Part 1 (The entire governmental order…) — introductory premise about the governmental order: Justice = CHaDaR + Receiver = reward and punishment.
 Part 2 (At the root…) — the Three Heads in A"A accordingly: the anatomical root of the Part 1 premise is the Three Heads in A"A, with the radla above them as the root of the Receiver.
 The two-part shape is premise + root.